readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 How Read the Docs generates canonical URLs
 ------------------------------------------

-The canonical URL takes into account:
+The canonical URL takes the following into account:

 * The default version of your project (usually "latest" or "stable").
 * The canonical :doc:`custom domain </custom-domains>` if you have one,